scroll-tech/scroll/specs/CrossDomainMessaging.md

 On the L1, there are two approaches to send a message to L2: sending arbitrary messages via `L1ScrollMessenger` and sending enforced transactions via `EnforcedTxGateway`.
 The difference between these two methods is that the sender of arbitrary message transactions is `L1ScrollMessenger` while the sender of enforced transactions is an EOA account.
-In addition to the `L1ScrollMessenger`, we provide several standard token gateways to make users easier to deposit Ether and other standard tokens including ERC-20, ERC-677, ERC-721, and ERC-1155.
+In addition to the `L1ScrollMessenger`, we provide several standard token gateways to make users easier to deposit ETH and other standard tokens including ERC-20, ERC-677, ERC-721, and ERC-1155.
 Basically gateways encode deposits to a message and send to `L1ScrollMessenger`.
 You can find more details about token gateways in the [Deposit Tokens](Deposit.md).